-I was in an office park on the east coast the other day and found myself walking through a stunning atrium.
+I was in an office park on the east coast the other day and found myself walking through a stunning, brilliant atrium.
 Oversized sheets of point-supported glass rising several stories high.
-I thought to myself, what a brilliant space!
+I thought to myself, what a space!

-The whole experience confirmed to me that Glass + Mirror Craft recently made the right decision to offer a state-of-the-art coating for glass contained in our architectural systems.
+The whole experience confirmed to me that Glass + Metal Craft recently made the right decision to offer a state-of-the-art coating for glass contained in our architectural systems.
 You can find this kind of a product on glass installed in baths and showers, but rarely on glass found in atriums, or canopies, or guardrails and the like.

 We’re excited to bring this product to this segment of the market.
 We hope our glazier partners will be, too.
 After all, an atrium can’t be both brilliant and dirty at the same time.